The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: A CG-based branch-and-cut algorithm for ISDPs

 \section{A CG-based branch-and-cut algorithm for ISDPs}

 Solving ISDPs is a relatively new field of research for which only a few general-purpose solution approaches have been proposed.
 Gally et al.~\cite{GallyEtAl} present a B\&B algorithm called SCIP-SDP for solving (M)ISDPs with continuous SDPs as subproblems.
 Alternatively, Kobayashi and Takano~\cite{KobayashiTakano} propose a B\&C algorithm that initially relaxes the PSD constraint and solves a mixed integer linear program (MILP), where the PSD constraint is imposed dynamically via cutting planes.
 Numerical results in \cite{KobayashiTakano} show that the B\&C algorithm of \cite{KobayashiTakano} outperforms the B\&B algorithm of \cite{GallyEtAl}.
 The difference can be explained by the high performance of the current MILP solvers compared to the much less robust conic interior point methods that are used in \cite{GallyEtAl}.
-It has to be noted, however, that an older version of SCIP-SDP with DSDP \cite{BensonEtAl} as SDP solver was used in the computational results of \cite{KobayashiTakano}, see also~\cite{MatterPfetsch}.
-Another project that encounters MISDPs is YALMIP~\cite{Lofberg}, although its performance is significantly inferior compared to the other two methods \cite{GallyEtAl,KobayashiTakano}.
+It has to be noted, however, that an older version of SCIP-SDP with DSDP \cite{BensonEtAl} as SDP solver was used in the computational results of \cite{KobayashiTakano}. {The authors of~\cite{MatterPfetsch} also compare the two approaches and conclude that SCIP-SDP is much faster on average than the approach by Kobayashi and Takano.
+However, they use Mosek~\cite{Mosek} as an SDP solver and an improved implementation of SCIP-SDP.} Another project that encounters MISDPs is YALMIP~\cite{Lofberg}, although its performance is inferior compared to the other two methods \cite{GallyEtAl,KobayashiTakano}.